lilTRX/knowledgebase/pages/Standford AI Lesson 1.md

 	-
 	-
 - Problem 2
+	- a
 		- we have 6 features we want to identify
 		- each feature is in a box with the position n*n and the dimensions n*n
 		- this lead to n^4
 		- we do this 6 times
 		- n^4*6
-	- we skip the
+		- we skip the constant 6 as we are talking about complexities
+	- b
 		-